-I am a doctoral student in the Butman Lab.
-My central research goal is understanding how environmental change will impact carbon cycling in freshwater ecosystems at multiple spatial and temporal scales.
-My research focuses specifically on aquatic constituents that have demonstrated the potential to be estimated from satellite remote sensing, including chlorophyll-a, turbidity, and dissolved organic carbon.
-The concentrations and fluxes of these parameters relate to ecosystem respiration, nutrient availability and global elemental budgets.
+As a doctoral student in the Ecosystem Biogeochemistry Group, my central research goal is understanding how environmental change will impact carbon cycling in freshwater ecosystems at multiple spatial and temporal scales.
+The concentrations and fluxes of carbon in freshwaters relate to climate feedbacks, nutrient availability and global elemental budgets.
 My primary tools include sensor-based field measurements in combination with satellite and airborne observations.

 Kuhn, C., Bettigole, C., Glick, H. B., Seegmiller, L., Oliver, C. D., & Raymond, P. (2017).
 Patterns in stream greenhouse gas dynamics from mountains to plains in northcentral Wyoming.
 Journal of Geophysical Research: Biogeosciences, 122(9), 2173-2190.